ReallySecureShell/Simple_Encryption_Setup/README.md

 | Ubuntu 18.04 | None |
 | Manjaro 18.0 | None |

-<b>Note that the init generation utility is the real limiting-factor.
-Your distribution <i>should</i> still work if using any of the popular distros.</b>

 ## 5.0: Planned Features

 | Features | Description |